ltw-webdev-workshops/think-like-a-programmer/dinos-love-gems.md

       Computers are stupid: we need to tell them *exactly* what to do.

-      **Understanding how to speak computer is important for writing Javascript code.**
+      **Understanding how to speak computer is important for writing JavaScript code.**

   - content: |
       ## Set up